ThibautBremand/DS_Twitter-Sentiment-Analysis/README.md

 - Any letter occurring more than two times in a row is replaced with two occurrences
 - The punctuation is removed
 - The tweets are normalized using a word stemming method : the Porter Stemmer algorithm is one of the most popular one

+In order to perform machine learning on text documents, we first need to turn the text content into numerical feature vectors :
 - The tweets are converted into occurences using CountVectorizer, and weighted using Term Frequency Inverse Document Frequency

 ## 3. Model training